-Unfortunately, the reality of everyday life means that the majority of women put off budgeting — especially during the holidays.
+Unfortunately, the reality of everyday life means that the majority of women put off budgeting.

-If this is your first-time budgeting, we’ve done the hard part for you.
-We asked Sallie Krawcheck, co-founder and CEO of Ellevest, a digital investment platform for women, to share a few tips to prepare for the holiday season so that you can close out 2018 with financial success and live your best (financially independent) life in 2019.
+If you’re new to budgeting, we’ve done the hard part for you.
+We asked Sallie Krawcheck, co-founder and CEO of Ellevest, a digital financial advisory for women, to explain how it works, and how you can put it into practice.

-No more excuses — Here’s how to keep your holiday budget lean, organized, and totally under your control.
+No more excuses — Here’s how to create a budget you can stick to.

 Step 1: Calculate Your Net Monthly Income